thisancog/Blindliteratur/README.md

 The code for [blindliteratur.de](http://blindliteratur.matthiasplanitzer.de), a dummy text generator in love with German literature classics.

 ### Installation
 Blindliteratur runs on PHP.
 Simply copy the files to a server.
+This repository does not come with any literature.
+You will have to supply your own, e.g. download your favourite books from one of various online ressources.

 ### How to fill with literature
 Blindliteratur feeds on books to be placed in the `/data/content/` subfolder.
 First, create a `data.txt` file in this folder and fill it with pairs of author IDs and author names like this: